Other Common Names: stinking quassia, copal-tree

 Leaves are alternate and compound, made up of 10-27 (sometime up to 45) leaflets.
 Leaflets with smooth edges except few rounded teeth at with large gland on underside.
 Terminal leaflets may have 1-2 enlarged lobes.
 Leaf petioles 2.75 to 5.1 inches long.

 Young branches are chestnut brown to yellow-brown.
+Leaf scars are large and heart to shield shaped.
 Bark on older stems is smooth and gray, and can form shallow diamond-shape fissures as it ages.

 Fruit Seed Description